Dandemore History, Family Crest & Coats of Arms

-Fife where the family has a long and distinguished history dating back to the early Middle Ages.
+The ancient Pictish-Scottish family that first used the name Dandemore lived on the lands of Dundemore in Fife where the family has a long and distinguished history dating back to the early Middle Ages.
+The name literally means "the fortified hill," and many old strongholds in Scotland are so called.

 Early Origins of the Dandemore family